-Tärnekullerundan was perhaps the best trail in the park that we hiked, despite only being 1.3 kilometres long.
-It cuts through some beautify terrain, and its highlight is Vitsandsgrottorna, the white sand caves.
-About half way around the park, the caves at first appears to just be a collection of boulders with a small shelter you can get into, but you then realise to continue with the trail, you have to climb up a rock pile, and through a rock archway, which then presents you with great views over the north entrance to the park.
+Tärnekullerundan was perhaps the best trail in the park that we hiked despite being 1.3 kilometres long.
+It cuts through some beautiful terrain, and its highlight is Vitsandsgrottorna, the white sand caves.
+About halfway around the park, the caves at first appears to be a collection of boulders with a small shelter you can get into.
+Still, you then realise to continue with the trail; you have to climb up a rock pile and through a rock archway, which then presents you with great views over the north entrance to the park.

 The trail then curls back around through a small crevice and woodland before coming back to the main trail and where you started.

-In terms of terrain and hiking, in such a small trail there is a lot for your time.
+In terms of terrain and hiking, there is a lot for your time in such a small trail.

 The grotto is made of boulders brought to the area in the last ice age, approximately 10,000 years ago, and gives you a chance to climb up then and through to the next portion of the trail.

-Squire Hunter’s trail is fairly short, twice the length of Tärnekullerundan, and does not have the same variety or terrain to make it as interesting, but it does have two particular things to make it worth white.
-Firstly it is a good bridge onto trail 9, rather than using the purple trail and secondly there is the famous Boulder.
+Squire Hunter’s trail is fairly short, twice the length of Tärnekullerundan, and does not have the same variety of terrain to make it as interesting, but it does have two particular things to make it worth white.
+Firstly it is a good bridge onto trail 9, rather than using the purple trail, and secondly, there is the famous Boulder.

-Near the northern most point of the trail is Junker Jägeres Boulder a massive ice age boulder, that stands alone and proud in the forest.
-The story goes that Squire Hunter lost his beloved maiden at this boulder, though older residents of the area remark this supposedly historic story seems to have its roots in Tiveden’s rise as a tourist destination rather than in any local myths.
+Near the trail's northernmost point is Junker Jägeres Boulder, a massive ice age boulder that stands alone and proud in the forest.
+The story goes that Squire Hunter lost his beloved maiden at this boulder, though older residents of the area remark this supposedly historic story seem to have its roots in Tiveden’s rise as a tourist destination rather than in any local myths.
 Regardless, it is a sight worth seeing, standing tall and proud in the forest.

-Connecting to both the purple (4) and white trails (7), Sigmansrundan is a medium length trail through primarily undergrowth and old growth forest.
-Its fairly easy and you can move quickly through it.
+Connecting to both the purple (4) and white trails (7), Sigmansrundan is a medium length trail through primary undergrowth and old-growth forest.
+It is fairly easy, and you can move quickly through it.
 There is a mix of lichen and dry areas along with fairly humid forests.
-We found a likely looking large rock, climbed up and had lunch there watching people walk past below us.
+We found a likely looking large rock, climbed up and had lunch there, watching people walk past us.

-Approximately half way along the trail, is Stigmansrundan, or Bandit’s Pass.
+Approximately halfway along the trail is Stigmansrundan, or Bandit’s Pass.
 A cleft through the rocks.
-From the literature I was expecting something similar to the Crevice in the Höga Kusten trail, but in truth its is a pass so large they’ve build the main road through the forest along it cutting through the park and offering cars easy access to the main entrance.
+From the literature, I was expecting something similar to the Crevice in the Höga Kusten trail, but in truth, it is a pass so large they’ve built the main road through the forest along it cutting through the park offering cars easy access to the main entrance.

-One of the longer trails in the park, and it winds between rift valleys and faults that were formed a thousand million years ago.
-Much of the hike is through mossey wet spruce forests, but at one point you reach Tjádersogen.
-As you walk the trail, which goes up and down hill quite frequently, you’ll also pass by a number of lakes, mostly with a brown colouring for the lack of nutrients and leached iron from the rocks.
-To one side, if you are paying attention you’ll see a former tar making ditch with a small signpost drawing attention to it…
+One of the longer trails in the park is winds between rift valleys and faults formed a thousand million years ago.
+Much of the hike is through mossy wet spruce forests, but at one point, you reach Tjádersogen.
+As you walk the trail, which goes up and downhill quite frequently, you’ll also pass by a number of lakes, mostly with a brown colouring for the lack of nutrients and leached iron from the rocks.
+To one side, if you are paying attention, you’ll see a former tar making ditch with a small signpost drawing attention to it…

-Also known as the Forest of capercaillie, as this pine section of the trail is the preferred home to the forests largest gallinaceous bird, the capercaillie.
+Also known as the Forest of capercaillie, this pine section of the trail is the preferred home to the largest gallinaceous bird, the capercaillie.

 The longest single trail in the park, the purple Trehörningsrundan, circumnavigates the lake.
 Entering from Vitsands it would be easy to assume it is an easy and often walkwayed hike, but it is actually one of the most challenging to complete.
 Whist near to the entrances it is quite accessible, in other areas, you will be scrambling up rocks, hiking up and down steep inclines, and taking in some of the best views in the park.
 All of the other trails intersect with Trail 4, and so you’ll likely be completing parts of it regardless of other plans.

-A short walk from the Vitsands entrance, is Käringaudden, one of the two places you are allowed to camp in Tiveden’s national park.
-Expect to be sharing the campsite with others, but there is a good amount of space to use, though much of it is on a slight incline, so it is best to pay attention to how you align your tent.
-There is wood, and tools for cutting provided firewood, a good sized fire pit with benches and a drop toilet (though its only a ten minute walk back to the vitsands entrance which has nicer toilet options.
-The campsite is on the main trail and easily found, and fronts onto the lake giving nice views in the evening and mornings, though of course this does bring with it additional mosquitoes.
+A short walk from the Vitsands entrance is Käringaudden, one of the two places you can camp in Tiveden’s national park.
+Please expect to be sharing the campsite with others, but there is a good amount of space to use, though much of it is on a slight incline, so it is best to pay attention to how you align your tent.
+There is wood, and tools for cutting provided firewood, a good-sized fire pit with benches and a drop toilet (though its only a ten minute walk back to the vitsands entrance which has nicer toilet options.
+The campsite is on the main trail and easily found, and fronts onto the lake giving nice views in the evening and mornings, though of course, this does bring with it additional mosquitoes.

-A short walk off of the trail, and easily accessible via car is the Giant's Kettle, a large rock formation with a kettle shaped bowl, large enough for a giant to cook in.
-There is not much else here, and so it is worth a visit if you are passing by, but better to make the effort to see Junker Jäger’s stone
+A short walk off the trail and easily accessible via car was the Giant's Kettle, a stone formation in a shaped bowl, large enough for a giant to cook in.
+There is not much else here, and so it is worth a visit if you are passing by, but better to make an effort to see Junker Jäger’s stone.

-Perhaps the most challenging trail in the forest for its size, at just under five kilometers long you wil be climbing two challenging hills.
+Perhaps the most challenging trail in the forest for its size, you will be climbing two challenging hills just under five kilometres long.
 Stora and Lila Trollkyrka.
-The trail shares a long section with trail 5 (Blue) and gives you the chance to see the two famous hills as well as a few other sights.
+The trail shares a long section with trail 5 (Blue) and gives you the chance to see the two famous hills and a few other sights.

-Stora Trollkyrka is a upwards climb along the trail, you’ll be clambering up rocks and finding handholds where you can.
-Strangely when you reach the top, there is a well built staircase to take you to a viewing platform.
-Unfortunately the trees in the local area have all grown so tall you actually don’t get much of a view over the surrounding country side.
+Stora Trollkyrka is an upwards climb along the trail; you’ll be clambering up rocks and finding handholds where you can.
+Strangely when you reach the top, there is a well-built staircase to take you to a viewing platform.
+Unfortunately, the trees in the local area have all grown so tall you actually don’t get much of a view over the surrounding countryside.

-Just before the end of the trail, Oxaberget offers a rocky outcropping giving a view over the main entrace and the lake.
+Just before the end of the trail, Oxaberget offers a rocky outcropping giving a view over the main entrance and the lake.
 Worth pausing here for a breath and to appreciate the view.